dogwonder/donnie.dgw.ltd/README.md

 ---

 ## Inspiration
-I've always loved this website...
-Ruffle.js...
+I've always loved this website.
+Remember this was....2001!
+When websites generally [looked like this](https://www.webdesignmuseum.org/gallery/microsoft-2000).
+We were just starting to use CSS and Semtantic layout methods to produce more interesting websites.
+But truthfully back then if you wanyted to build a unique experience for users you would use Flash.
+Flash obviously is now dead after many security issues and Steve Jobs killing it off after declaring it would never be allowed onto the iPhone in 2007.

+At the time this was just so impressive.
+Built by the agency Hi-ReS! and launched in October 2001.
+It totally eshewed the general approach to building websites, it was spralling, there wasn't really any formal navigation.
+You progressed through the site through shear exploration, it felt just so novel.
+And it really isn't something we've seen since.
+User Experience design, accessibility, formal 'design' methodologies, design thinking and education (the original creator was a [Fine Artist](https://alexandrajugovic.com/donniedarko)), development convention and the shear weight of user expectation has led (in many ways rightly) to something like this becoming impossible to imagine.

+Being a flash site it was semi-playable until recently via various archived version of the site.
+But as Flash became basically obsolete it was not possible to access this peice of internet history.
+I always dreamed of rebuilding it, either reverse engineering it or attempting to trry something in vanilla HTML/JS/CSS which would have been a huge undertaking and probably nothing compared to the artistry of the original

+Step in Ruffle.js...a Flash Player emulator built in the Rust programming language.
+Well well well.
+Maybe game on?

 ## Ruffle.js Revival of the Game

 ### Playability Through the Internet Archive
 - **Ruffle.js Integration:** The game has been made playable again through Ruffle.js.
 - **Internet Archive:** The game was [playable again](https://web.archive.org/web/20160303085928/http://archive.hi-res.net/donniedarko/) after many years, thanks to its availability on the Internet Archive.
-- **Archival Inconsistencies:** Unfortunately, the game often gets stuck after the initial menu or just after the first section.
+- **Archival Inconsistencies:** Unfortunately, the game often got stuck after the initial menu or just after the first section.
 This varies depending on the site version or the specific archive capture accessed.
 - **Dispersed Archives:** Many game pages are archived, but they are scattered across different parts of the archive, requiring direct access to certain pages to progress through the game.

 ### Resources and Digital Archaeology